Equality Act compliance

 The Equality Act 2010 protects people from discrimination in the workplace and in wider society.
-It sets out the different ways in which it's unlawful to treat someone and makes it clear what you need to do to make your business or organisation's services comply with the law.
+Find out what you need to do to make your organisation's services comply with the law.

 The following are examples of reasonable adjustments under the three different requirements of the duty.